ethyca/fides/docs/fides/docs/cli/cli.md

 $ make cli
 ```

-Upon success,  `make cli` shows you a success message and then presents you with the `fidesctl` prompt.
+When it's finished,  `make cli` shows you a success message, `cd`s into the `fidesctl` directory, and presents you with the Docker prompt.
+Notice that the prompt includes your current working directory within the Docker container.

 ```bash
  ⠿ Container fides-fidesctl-db-1  Running   0.0s //success message